V

 Although Valley bulldogs are a healthy breed, they can be affected by these health issues such as:

-At times they can struggle to breathe properly because their noses are short, resulting in narrow nasal passages causing snoring and difficulty breathing.
+At times, they can struggle to breathe properly because their noses are short, resulting in narrow nasal passages, causing snoring and difficulty breathing.

 They have susceptible skin, so when grooming them, keep in mind to dry their ears properly to prevent bacteria from growing and causing skin infections.

-Because their body is muscular and dense, they need regular check-ups at the vet.
+Because their body are muscular and dense, they need regular check-ups at the vet.
 They are prone to suffer from hip dysplasia, which causes uncomfortable pain and inability to walk as arthritis starts to set in.

 Boxer bulldog mix